Cherenkov plasmons emission by primordial neutrinos: Introduction

 \section{Introduction}

 A great fraction of the mass in our universe was established in numerous astronomical observations to consist of dark matter.
 The essence of dark matter is unclear.
-We can just say that it is nonbaryonic~\cite[pp.~159--173]{Wei20}.
+One can just say that it is nonbaryonic~\cite[pp.~159--173]{Wei20}.
 Multiple candidates are considered to play the role of dark matter.
 First, we mention weakly interacting massive particles~\cite{RosSesTro18}.
 Nowadays, light pseudoscalar particles, called axions and axion like particles (ALPs), are assumed to be the most plausible candidates for dark matter constituents~\cite{Kim87}.
-Nevertheless, besides the claims in Ref.~\cite{Ber13}, no signals for dark matter particles are detected in laboratory experiments (see, e.g., Ref.~\cite{Boz25}).
+Nevertheless, besides the claims in Ref.~\cite{Ber13}, no signals for dark matter particles have been detected in laboratory experiments yet (see, e.g., Ref.~\cite{Boz25}).

 Previously, massive neutrinos were thought to contribute to dark matter~\cite{Gun78}.
 However, later, it was understood (see, e.g., Ref.~\cite[pp.~190--191]{Wei20}) that this kind of neutrinos cannot be cold dark matter since they are relativistic.
 Nevertheless, if we assume that light massive neutrinos can form a condensate around galaxies, these particles do not diffuse and can contribute to dark matter to some extent.
 It is clear that the formation of a neutrino condensate implies an attractive interaction beyond the standard model.
 The mediator of this interaction can be a hypothetical light scalar particle weakly coupled to neutrinos.
 Thus, such a scalar boson can be a competitor to axions and ALPs for a dark matter constituent.
+The recent development of the neutrino condensate contribution to dark matter is given in Ref.~\cite{Cli06}.

 The formation of neutrino clusters owing to a scalar boson interaction was first considered in Ref~\cite{Ste98}.
-Then, the formation of neutrino clusters was studied in Ref.~\cite{SmiXu22}, where multiple masses of a scalar boson and coupling constants to neutrinos have been considered.
+Then, the formation of neutrino clusters was studied in Ref.~\cite{SmiXu22}, where multiple masses of a scalar boson and coupling constants to neutrinos were considered.
 Besides the formation of a cluster, the interaction with a scalar particle makes the neutrino condensate to be superfluid~\cite{Kap04}.
 The neutrino superfluidity owing to the scalar boson interaction was studied in Refs.~\cite{Aza11,Dvo24}.
 The implication of the neutrino condensation to the dark matter problem was considered in Ref.~\cite{Add22}.
 Recently, the formation of dark matter halos in the presence of the neutrino condensate was studied in Ref.~\cite{Cap26}.